CVE-2026-6138: OS Command Injection in Totolink A7100RU

 Description

 CVE-2026-6138 is a critical OS command injection vulnerability in the Totolink A7100RU router firmware version 7.
 4cu.
 2313_b20191024.
-The flaw exists in the setAccessDeviceCfg function within the /cgi-bin/cstecgi. cgi CGI handler, where improper handling of the 'mac' argument allows remote attackers to execute arbitrary OS commands.
-The vulnerability is remotely exploitable without authentication and has a high CVSS 4.
-0 score of 9.
-3. Although an exploit has been published, there are no confirmed reports of exploitation in the wild.
-No official patch or remediation guidance has been provided by the vendor as of the publication date.
+The flaw exists in the setAccessDeviceCfg function within the /cgi-bin/cstecgi. cgi CGI handler, where improper handling of the mac argument allows remote attackers to execute arbitrary OS commands.
+The vulnerability can be exploited without authentication or user interaction.
+Although an exploit has been published, there are no confirmed reports of exploitation in the wild.
+No official patch or remediation guidance has been provided by the vendor at this time.

 AI-Powered Analysis